cosmos/gaia/docs/delegators/delegator-faq.md

 - Delegators' total revenue = `80% * 100` Atoms - Commission = 72 Atoms

 Then, each delegator in the staking pool can claim their portion of the delegators' total revenue.

+## Liquid Staking

+The Liquid Staking module enacts a safety framework and associated governance-controlled parameters to regulate the adoption of liquid staking.

+The LSM mitigates liquid staking risks by limiting the total amount of ATOM that can be liquid staked to a percentage of all staked ATOM.
+As an additional risk-mitigation feature, the LSM introduces a requirement that validators self-bond ATOM to be eligible for delegations from liquid staking providers or to be eligible to mint LSM tokens.
+This mechanism is called the “validator bond”, and is technically distinct from the current self-bond mechanism, but functions similarly.

+At the same time, the LSM introduces the ability for staked ATOM to be instantly liquid staked, without having to wait for the unbonding period.

+The LSM enables users to instantly liquid stake their staked ATOM, without having to wait the twenty-one day unbonding period.
+This is important, because a very large portion of the ATOM supply is currently staked.
+Liquid staking ATOM that is already staked incurs a switching cost in the form of three weeks’ forfeited staking rewards.
+The LSM eliminates this switching cost.

+A user would be able to visit any liquid staking provider that has integrated with the LSM and click a button to convert her staked ATOM to liquid staked ATOM.
+It would be as easy as liquid staking unstaked ATOM.

+Technically speaking, this is accomplished by using something called an “LSM share.”
+Using the liquid staking module, a user can tokenize their staked ATOM and turn it into LSM shares.
+LSM shares can be redeemed for underlying staked tokens and are transferable.
+After staked ATOM is tokenized it can be immediately transferred to a liquid staking provider in exchange for liquid staking tokens - without having to wait for the unbonding period.

 ## Risks